AKP–Gülen movement conflict: HSYK controversy and 25 December operation

 Realising that the ministers involved in the 17 December operations did not initially know that investigations had begun into them, the government made it compulsory for such investigations to be reported to the most senior officials in government.
 The Supreme Board of Judges and Prosecutors (HSYK) ruled this requirement unconstitutional.

 On 25 December, the same day that the HSYK ruled that the government's demands were unconstitutional, prosecutor Muammer Akkaş issued an arrest warrant for 30 more individuals on charges of corruption, yet the Istanbul Directorate of Security refused to make the arrests.
 As a result, Akkaş issued a statement claiming that he was being prevented from doing his job.
 The government responded by accusing Akkaş of attempting to begin a second operation through unlawful means, thus taking him off the case and allegedly giving it to prosecutor Turan Çolakkadı.
 In the end, the case was transferred to five other prosecutors.

 On 26 December, Prime Minister Erdoğan claimed that Akkaş had disgraced the judiciary by issuing such a statement and claimed that the HSYK had committed a crime by refusing the government's demands to notify senior ministers of investigations.
 He claimed that had he had the right, he would have 'tried' the HSYK himself, but claimed that the people would have the right to judge.
 A day later, the Turkish Council of State voted down the government's demands, with Erdoğan subsequently issuing a statement saying 'what needs to be done will be done, and then you will see' and claiming that the judicial changes proposed in the 2010 constitutional referendum had been a mistake.
-Several pro-government ministers claimed that the judicial setback was the last open attack against the AKP by the Gulen Movement.
+Several pro-government ministers claimed that the judicial setback was the last open attack against the AKP by the Gülen Movement.

 A new law that would bring the HSYK directly under the control of the Ministry of Justice was passed on 1 February 2014 despite several breakouts of violence between government and opposition MPs.

 Accusations of a 'judicial coup'

-On 31 December, Deputy Prime Minister Ali Babacan, who was later himself accused of being a supporter of Gulen, claimed that the events of 17 December 2013 had been a mini-coup attempt.
+On 31 December, Deputy Prime Minister Ali Babacan, who was later himself accused of being a supporter of Gülen, claimed that the events of 17 December 2013 had been a mini-coup attempt.
 An intelligence report for the Prime Minister was leaked on the same day, with claims that the 'parallel structure' had branches in 27 provinces and had over 2,000 police officers and several academics, journalists and bankers under its control.

 President Abdullah Gül issued a statement on 4 January 2014 claiming that a state within a state was 'absolutely unacceptable'.
 Erdoğan claimed that the corruption scandal had been an attempt to tarnish the AKP's image, to worsen his relations with President Gül, to sabotage the ongoing solution process with Kurdish rebels and to stop Turkey's growth.

-A new spate of anti-corruption operations began on 7 January, in provinces such as İzmir, Amasya and İstanbul.
+A new spate of anti-corruption operations began on 7 January, in provinces such as İzmir, Amasya and Istanbul.
 These operations were mocked by the pro-AKP media.